 The Whitworth at Home

-The Whitworth’s founding statement from 1889 is that the gallery and park should be for the 'Perpetual Gratification of the People of Manchester'; even in the extreme circumstances of the Coronavirus pandemic, when it has been necessary to close the galleries, we have resolved to continue our activities online so that people can access and take part in our programmes from their homes, workplaces or wherever they find themselves right now.
+The Whitworth’s founding statement from 1889 is that the gallery and park should be for the 'Perpetual Gratification of the People of Manchester'; even in the extreme circumstances of the Coronavirus pandemic, when it has been sometimes been necessary to close the galleries, we have resolved to continue our activities online so that people can access and take part in our programmes from their homes, workplaces or wherever they find themselves.

 We want to do this in a way that fulfils our mission to use art for wider social benefit, and this unusual time gives us a chance to reflect on how we do this better, not just for now but also when we re-open our doors.
 The ambition of our vision was always to create a holistic way of working, where all the many things we do have an effect in people’s lives.
 These programmes include education, health and social projects alongside artists commissions and the Whitworth’s unique collections – all bringing art, people and ideas together with real purpose.

 Our online programme is structured around this vision and these themes.
 School of Creativity is our programme of education that uses art to develop new ways to learn and live.
 The Natural Cultural Health Service uses art in innovative ways to increase physical and mental health, with people and partners across the city.
 Art in Action hosts the project we do with people, communities and organisations with a social change agenda – using artistic and experimental tactics and strategies to have an impact in the world around us.